 A7: User testing and redesign – DUE Tuesday, Nov.
 27 @ 12:30am (note unusual date!)

-The goal of this assignment is to test your app prototype with two people to further streamline your app and to inform the online A/B testing that you will do for A8.
+The goal of this assignment is to test your app prototype with two people to further streamline your app and to inform the comparative evaluation that you will do for A8.

 Step 1: In-person user testing